 Master’s Degree in Integrated Care Management in Chronicity and Ageing

-- Title: University Master in Integrated Care in Chronicity and Aging
+- Title: Master's Degree in Integrated Care in Chronicity and Aging

 - Study load: 60 ECTS

 - Timetable: Friday from 08:15h to 14h and from 15h to 19h

 - Qualification: Master's Degree in Integrated Care in Chronicity and Aging from the Pompeu Fabra University

 - Fee: €5.650,20 + €200 taxes (including recognition of 4 academic credits (ECTS); Approximate price pending approval by the Catalan Decree setting the prices for the provision of academic services at Catalan public universities for each academic year.

 - Approach: Professional and Research, providing access to doctoral programmes

 - Next edition: From 9th October 2020 to 30th July 2021